Resinchem/Tailwind2MQTT/README.md

 # IMPORTANT:  THIS BRIDGE IS STILL IN ALPHA

-## Frequent and significant changes are expected that may break existing installs
+## Frequent and significant changes are expected that may break prior bridge installs

 ### Your Tailwind device must be running the beta firmware v9.87 or later